 In her role, Rowena is responsible for raising student achievement levels, with a priority focus on achievement levels of Māori learners, Pasifika learners, learners with special education needs, and those from low socio-economic backgrounds.
 She will also have key accountability for managing the Ministry of Education's sector-wide relationship with key stakeholder groups.

-Katrina was appointed to the role of Deputy Secretary Regional Operations in July 2012.
+Katrina was appointed to the role of Deputy Secretary Sector Enablement and Support in July 2012.

 Katrina holds a Bachelor of Science from Canterbury University and a Masters in Regional and Resource Planning (with Distinction) from Otago University.

-In her role as Deputy Secretary Regional Operations Katrina is responsible for ensuring all support to the sector and operations and programmes provided directly to learners focus on maximising learner achievement.
-Regional Operations was newly formed in early 2012 bringing together the Ministry’s service delivery functions into one place.
-The key challenge now is to examine how it can operate effectively.
-Also a critical priority is the significant Education Renewal Programme in Christchurch which will provide considerable learning opportunities for the rest of the country.
+In her role as Deputy Secretary Sector Enablement and Support, Katrina is responsible for ensuring all support to the sector and operations and programmes provided directly to learners focus on maximising learner achievement.
+Sector Enablement and Support was newly formed in early 2012 to bring together the Ministry’s service delivery functions into one place.
+Also a critical priority is the significant Education Renewal Programme in Christchurch, which will provide considerable learning opportunities for the rest of the country.

 Deputy Secretary and Director of the Chief Executive's Office: Andrew Hampton

 Andrew spent eight years at the Office of Treaty Settlements, four as Director.
-In that time he negotiated settlements with iwi in Taranaki, Bay of Penty and the central Northern Island.
+In that time he negotiated settlements with iwi in Taranaki, Bay of Plenty and the central Northern Island.

 He has a BA (Hons) and MA (Dist) from the University of Canterbury and has attended the Oxford Strategic Leadership Programme.

 Deputy Secretary Education Payroll Services: Cathy Magiannis